mazwat/mazwat.github.io/making-circuits-lm.md

 voltage is 3 volts.
 -  **LED current** The standard load on an LED is about 20 milli amps The great thing with this this
 - **Voltage drop** - This is the voltage being used in the circuit by the LED.
-Typically, the forward voltage of an LED is **between 1.8 and 3.3 volts.
+Typically, the forward voltage of an LED is between 1.8 and 3.3 volts.
 It varies by the color of the LED.
 A red LED typically drops around **1.7 to 2.0 volts**, but since both voltage drop and light frequency increase with band gap, a blue LED may drop around 3 to 3.3 volts.

-If you add the numersbecce

-And.
+ONce the numbers above are added to the calculator 3v, 20mA and let's say it's a red LED and its 2 Volts/ And.
 We established that it was going to be .